 - Wearing ill-fitting shoes

 Heel pain should be treated as soon as possible for immediate results.
 Keeping your feet in a stress-free environment will help.
 If you suffer from Achilles tendonitis or plantar fasciitis, applying ice will reduce the swelling.
 Stretching before an exercise like running will help the muscles.
 Using all these tips will help make heel pain a condition of the past.

-If you have any questions please contact our office located in Mesa, AZ.
+If you have any questions please contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Heel Pain

 The medical condition referred to as gout is the result of elevated uric acid levels in the blood.
 The symptoms of this uncomfortable ailment may include severe pain surrounding the big toe, swelling, and redness.
 Research has shown there may be triggers that may cause gout including ingesting certain medications, a sudden illness, or an injury to the joint in the toe.
 Additionally, many gout patients may benefit from a healthy lifestyle change, such as eliminating specific foods and drinks from their daily intake.
 People who consume an excess of alcohol, or eat an abundance of red meat and shellfish may be more likely to develop gout and this may be a cause of inflated uric acid levels.
 A podiatrist can perform a proper diagnosis, which may include having an X-ray or CAT scan taken.
 This will enable the soft tissue and bone to be examined.
 Once this condition is confirmed, the correct treatment can begin.

 Gout is a foot condition that requires certain treatment and care.
 If you are seeking treatment, contact one of our podiatrists from Desert Foot and Ankle, PC..
 Our doctors will treat your foot and ankle needs.